joysofcode/enterprise-stack/README.md

 You can use any SvelteKit adapter that deploys to a target that supports a [Node.js](https://nodejs.org/) runtime.

-If you don't have a full-stack hosting solution you can provision a serverless PostgreSQL database provider using [Railway](https://railway.app/) or [Supabase](https://supabase.com/) and host your frontend on [Vercel](https://vercel.com/) startng at no cost.
+If you don't have a full-stack hosting solution you can provision a serverless PostgreSQL database provider using [Railway](https://railway.app/) or [Supabase](https://supabase.com/) and host your frontend on [Vercel](https://vercel.com/) starting at no cost.

 ```bash
 pnpm run build